ChrstphrHll/npc_gen/students/Themistoklea Nevarth.md

 year: 2
 guild: Treskal
 partyID: 44
+tags:
+- Human
+- Monk
+- Diplomacy
+- 2nd
+- Treskal
 ---
 # Themistoklea Nevarth
 ---
 ### Description
 - 2nd year Human Monk in Treskal
-- straight strawberry blond hair that's parted to the side, slightly obscuring an eye, Blue eyes, and Dark Brown skin
+- straight strawberry blond hair that's parted to the side, slightly obscuring an eye, Pale Brown eyes, and Dark Brown skin
 - Is Invulnerable and Neglectful, and has Patience as their ideal

 ### Organizations